Good health is a Gift.

 – Only applicable if you use myoncare tools for reimbursement –

 The myoncare portal supports you in initiating your standard procedures for reimbursement of your healthcare services that are used by your patients via the myoncare app.
-To enable the reimbursement process, the myoncare portal supports the collection of your patients' personal (health) data from the myoncare portal in order to facilitate the transmission of this data to the patient's cost unit as part of the standard reimbursement processes (either your Association of Statutory Health Insurance Physicians and/or the patient's health insurance company).
+In order to enable the reimbursement process, the myoncare portal supports the collection of your patients' personal(health) data from the myoncare portal in order to facilitate the transmission of this data to the patient's payer as part of the standard reimbursement processes (either your Association of Statutory Health Insurance Physicians and/or the patient's health insurance company).

 For the purposes of reimbursement, we process the following types of personal data: patient's name, diagnosis, indications, treatment, treatment period, other data necessary for the management of reimbursement, such as: Your contact details, your lifelong doctor number (LANR) and your permanent establishment number (BSNR).